TheDr1ver/WIPSTER/README.md

 The URL checker currently only allows for http sites (not https).

+<b>NOTE:</b> For CRITs implementation, the user whose API key is being used for
+submissions must have access to a custom CRITs source named "WIPSTER".

 ## LICENSE

 Web Interface Portal & Security Threat Engine for REMnux (WIPSTER) is licensed